VadimShmatov/pretty_number_counter/README.md

 # pretty_number_counter
 ## Task details
 Calculate the number of pretty numbers of length *N* (including leading zeros) in a base *B* numeral system.
-The number is considered pretty if the sum of the first *M* digits equals to the sum of the last *M* digits.
+The number is considered pretty if the sum of the first *M* digits equals the sum of the last *M* digits.

 ## Solution
 Lets divide the number into 3 parts: starting region (the first *M* digits), unused digits and ending region (the last *M* digits).